Self-employed tax deductions – Top 14 write-offs to benefit from

 If you’re going from job to job or making deliveries, your car can start to feel like an office.
 Good news: vehicle expenses and business miles can be a big deduction for entrepreneurs.
 Your self-employed status means you can write off all car expenses.
 This can include purchasing your car, gas, insurance, licensing, parking and even your car’s depreciating value.

-The rules for calculating the rate are updated every tax year, so it's good to stay current.
+The rules for calculating the rate are updated every tax year.
+Be sure to do your research and make sure you’re taking the current rate.

 You often pay for your own health insurance when you're a small business owner.
 If you’re not eligible to participate in your spouse’s employer and are paying for it out of pocket, you can deduct the premiums.